 Looking for easy grilled pork tenderloin recipes?
 Look no further!
 With just a few simple ingredients, you can cook up a flavorful dinner in about 30 minutes!

 This post contains affiliate links.
-If you purchase products through my links, I may make a small commission – at no additional cost to you.
+If you make a purchase through the links posted below, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 Grilled pork tenderloin is a staple in our house for weeknight dinners.
 It cooks quickly and it works with endless sauces and marinades.